SHAIKVAZEERAHAMED/Electronic-Nose-PCB/Hardware/RP2040/README.md

 ## Design Rationale

 The RP2040 was selected because it provides multiple hardware PWM channels with accurate timing, making it well suited for controlling the MEMS sensor heaters.
-Since the RP2040 GPIOs cannot directly drive the heater load, the PWM outputs are interfaced with the **TBD62083AFNG DMOS driver**, which provides the required current-driving capability for the heater circuits.
+Since the RP2040 GPIOs cannot directly drive the heater load, the PWM outputs (10 KHz frequency) are interfaced with the **TBD62083AFNG DMOS driver**, which provides the required current-driving capability for the heater circuits.
 Separating heater control from the primary processing tasks improves overall system performance and allows the ESP32-S3 to focus on sensor acquisition, communication, and system management.

 ## Signal Flow